Main Navigation - Mobile

 II.
 EXPECTATIONS

 A. Because daily attendance is critical to academic achievement, the District expects every student to attend school and be to class on time every day.
-Ninety-five (95) percent attendances is set as the minimum standard.
+Ninety-five (95) percent attendance is set as the minimum standard.

 B. Each school will establish tardy rules that emphasize positivity and are consistent with the District’s attendance policy.
 Ninety-five (95) percent on time is set as the minimum standard.
 Suspension or removal from instruction must not be used as a consequence for tardiness.